MetaMask/metamask-docs/wallet/how-to/use-sdk/index.md

 # Desktop

-When a user accesses your web dapp on a desktop browser and doesn't have the MetaMask extension installed, a popup appears that prompts the user to either install the MetaMask extension or connect to MetaMask Mobile using a QR code.
+When a user accesses your web dapp on a desktop browser that doesn't have the MetaMask extension installed, a popup appears that prompts the user to either install the MetaMask extension or connect to MetaMask Mobile using a QR code.